ucmo-cs/GitWorkshop/Workshop.md

 - .git/config                 `git config -e`
 - .git/HEAD                   ref: refs/heads/master
 ```
 What does Git think it has?
+We can find out using the status command:
 ```
 $ git status
 ```
 Let's commit something!
+We are going to create an empty README file
 ```
 $ touch README.md                 # Create README.md
 $ git status                      # Untracked files!
 ```
-Stage the file we have created
+Stage the README file we have created
 ```
 $ git add README.md               # Track the README.md file
 $ git status                      # Changes!
 ```
-Commit the file
+Commit the README file
 ```
 $ git commit -m "Add empty README"
 ```
-Let's look at our Git history
+Let's look at our Git history now that we have done a committ.
 ```
 $ git log
 ```